lj3954/quickemu-rs/README.md

 ## Installation

-Binary releases are available.
+Binary releases are available for linux (x86_64 and AArch64) as well as a universal binary for macOS.
 Download one of the releases and extract it to a directory in your PATH, such as `~/.local/bin`.

 Alternatively, you can build the project from source.
 After installing rust, build it with cargo.